 When the information you’re asking for is very readily available, your email shows that you didn’t do any research into our company before contacting us.
 If we called you in for an interview and, after you took time out of your day to travel and meet with us, it became apparent that we hadn’t so much as read your CV beforehand you’d be a little bit annoyed (and confused).
 We get the same feeling when people apply for a job at our company and haven’t given any time towards looking into us!

 Make sure you’re submitting your details in the right way

-While filling in application forms is a tedious and monotonous process while job hunting, it speeds things up massively for businesses like ours and we hope we’ve designed ours well enough that it’s not asking much more than you would tell us anyway.
+While filling in application forms is a tedious and monotonous process, they make things so much easier for businesses like ours.
+We hope that we’ve designed our forms so that they’re not asking for more than you would normally tell us anyway.
 (We don’t need you to conduct a ten page personality test, unlike some employers!)